MicroEJ/docs/Tutorials/How to create your own MicroEJ platform.rst

 Introduction
 ------------

-A MicroEJ architecture is a software package that includes the MicroEJ Runtime port to a specific target Instruction Set Architecture (ISA) and C compiler.
+A MicroEJ Architecture is a software package that includes the MicroEJ Runtime port to a specific target Instruction Set Architecture (ISA) and C compiler.
 It contains a set of libraries, tools and C header files.
-The MicroEJ architectures are provided by MicroEJ SDK.
+The MicroEJ Architectures are provided by MicroEJ SDK.

 A MicroEJ platform reference implementation (RI) is a MicroEJ port for a custom board.
 It contains the MicroEJ configuration and the BSP (C source files).